learn-javascript-courses/rejection/README.md

 # Rejection

-A portfolio project for professional developers to highlight React skills.
-[Learn JavaScript with Eric Elliott](https://ericelliottjs.com).
+A portfolio project for professional developers to highlight skills with modern tech stacks like React, Redux, Serverless, etc. [EricElliottJS.com](https://ericelliottjs.com).

 Want to work as a team?